CQCL/tierkreis/tierkreis/docs/user_guide/core_concepts.rst

 ^^^^^^^^^^

 The controller is responsible for the execution of the entire workflow, maintaining the global state and checking the progress.
-It checks the state of the individual tasks and what to run next based on the given data availability.
+It checks the state of the individual tasks and decides what to run next based on the given data availability.
 In case of an error, the controller interrupts the progress such that a user can interfere.
 Further, the controller interacts with all the other components of the system:
 - It assigns executors to workers according to their requirements